Gemifloxacin (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, low potassium or magnesium in the blood, heart disease, heart rhythm problems (such as QT prolongation), or a recent heart attack.
-Make sure your doctor knows if you are receiving dialysis, or if you have nerve problems or a history of seizures, epilepsy, head injury, or stroke.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, myasthenia gravis, or a history of heart rhythm problems (such as prolonged QT interval) or seizures.
+Tell your doctor if you have ever had tendon or joint problems, including rheumatoid arthritis, or if you have received a transplant.

 Possible Side Effects While Using This Medicine: